givingjar/filing-cabinet/files/handbook/bylaws.md

 ### Board of Directors

-1. **Election.** The Organization shall designate a Board of Directors who shall initially be appointed a majority of the incorporators to serve as Directors until such Director’s death, resignation, or removal as provided by these bylaws.
+1. **Election.** The Organization shall designate a Board of Directors who shall initially be appointed a majority of the incorporators to serve as Directors.
+At the first election of the Directors, two (2) Directors will be elected to serve a two (2) year term and two (2) Directors will be elected to serve a one (1) year term.
+At all elections held thereafter, Directors will be elected to serve a two (2) year term.

 2. **Number.** The initial number of Directors shall be four (4) and may be increased or decreased with amendment of these bylaws.
 At no time may the number of Directors be less than three (3).